Bazuga02/meetX/README.md

 Swagger API documentation is available at:
 [API Documentation - MeetX](https://meetx-exrq.onrender.com/api-docs/)

+⚠️ Note: Deployed on Render (Free Version)
+The API is deployed on Render's free tier, so it may take 50-60 seconds for the first request to load due to cold start.

 If you are testing locally, you can access Swagger UI at `/api-docs` on your local server.

 ## Database Options